Frida Kahlo: Posthumous recognition and "Fridamania"

 Kahlo has attracted popular interest to the extent that the term "Fridamania" has been coined to describe the phenomenon.
 She is considered "one of the most instantly recognizable artists", whose face has been "used with the same regularity, and often with a shared symbolism, as images of Che Guevara or Bob Marley".
 Her life and art have inspired a variety of merchandise, and her distinctive look has been appropriated by the fashion world.
 A Hollywood biopic, Julie Taymor's Frida, was released in 2002.
 Based on Herrera's biography and starring Salma Hayek (who co-produced the film) as Kahlo, it grossed US$56 million worldwide and earned six Academy Award nominations, winning for Best Makeup and Best Original Score.
-The 2017 Disney-Pixar animation Coco also features Kahlo in a supporting role, voiced by Natalia Cordova-Buckley.
+The 2017 Disney-Pixar animation Coco also features a fictionalized Kahlo as a supporting character, voiced by Natalia Cordova-Buckley.

 Kahlo's popular appeal is seen to stem first and foremost from a fascination with her life story, especially its painful and tragic aspects.
 She has become an icon for several minority groups and political movements, such as feminists, the LGBTQ community, and Chicanos.
 Oriana Baddeley has written that Kahlo has become a signifier of non-conformity and "the archetype of a cultural minority", who is regarded simultaneously as "a victim, crippled and abused" and as "a survivor who fights back".
 Edward Sullivan stated that Kahlo is hailed as a hero by so many because she is "someone to validate their own struggle to find their own voice and their own public personalities".
 According to John Berger, Kahlo's popularity is partly due to the fact that "the sharing of pain is one of the essential preconditions for a refinding of dignity and hope" in twenty-first century society.
 Kirk Varnedoe, the former chief curator of MoMA, has stated that Kahlo's posthumous success is linked to the way in which "she clicks with today's sensibilities – her psycho-obsessive concern with herself, her creation of a personal alternative world carries a voltage.
 Her constant remaking of her identity, her construction of a theater of the self are exactly what preoccupy such contemporary artists as Cindy Sherman or Kiki Smith and, on a more popular level, Madonna...
 She fits well with the odd, androgynous hormonal chemistry of our particular epoch."